callumjones/shadow-rate/README.md

-## Shadow Rate

-"A Structural Measure of the Shadow Federal Funds Rates"
+# A Structural Measure of the Shadow Federal Funds Rates

 by Callum Jones, Mariano Kulish, and James Morley